ucsf-wynton/wynton-website-hpc/docs/status/index.md

 prior to May 18.
 <br><span class="timestamp">May 22, 01:25 PST</span>

-**Update**: For a short moment around 1 am early Friday, both of our BeeGFS metadata servers were down.
+**Update**: For a short moment around 01:00 early Friday, both of our BeeGFS metadata servers were down.
 This may have lead to some applications experiencing I/O errors around this time.
 <br><span class="timestamp">May 22, 01:25 PST</span>